HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 {{ figure_markup(
   image="median-javascript-kilobytes-per-page.png",
-  caption="Median JavaScript kilobytes per page.", description="Bar chart of TODO.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCTcjvYejhJMWHZwhCSCVm3cbTzqq8pdJRqC6wnBnbsTvPvHu5rTOTbX4_6gWHx-urn-pccmk9bhT3/pubchart?oid=1181894330&format=interactive", sheets_gid="1824580205",
+  caption="Median JavaScript kilobytes per page.", description="Bar chart of median JavaScript usage from 2019 to 2024 showing a steady increase.
+Median JavaScript on desktop increased from 391 kilobytes, to 444, to 463, to 509, to 538, to 613 kilobytes in 2024.
+On mobile, median JavaScript on desktop increased from 359 kilobytes in 2019, to 411, to 427, to 461, to 491, to 558 kilobytes in 2024.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCTcjvYejhJMWHZwhCSCVm3cbTzqq8pdJRqC6wnBnbsTvPvHu5rTOTbX4_6gWHx-urn-pccmk9bhT3/pubchart?oid=1181894330&format=interactive",
+  sheets_gid="1824580205",
   sql_file="bytes_2024.sql"
   )
 }}

-There has been a continuous increase in the volume of JavaScript, with the only exception being a dip in 2023.
-In 2024, this upward trend resumed, with the median JavaScript payload rising by 21% on mobile devices, reaching 1,762 kilobytes across 90% of websites.
-On desktops, the median payload increased by 20%, reaching 1,882 kilobytes for 90% of websites.
+There has been a continuous increase in the volume of JavaScript.
+In 2024, this upward trend resumed, with the median JavaScript payload rising by 14%, reaching 558 kilobytes on mobile and 613 kilobytes on desktops  .
 This ongoing trend is concerning.
 While device capabilities are improving, not everyone has access to the latest technology.
 Larger JavaScript bundles place additional strain on device resources, impacting performance, especially for users with older or less powerful hardware.

 ## How many JavaScript requests per page?